 10 Cyber Security Tips for Business Travelers

-Cyber security for business travelers is becoming of increasing importance.
+Cyber security for business travelers (or leisure trips too!)is becoming of increasing importance.
 It’s so easy to have your credit information lifted.
 It’s said that the average person has erroneous bank charges at least once a year now.
 I know I just got another letter from my bank stating that one of my cards will be replaced due to a data compromise at a retail location where I made a purchase.
 Whether it’s protecting your laptop from physically being taken from an unattended hotel room, or guarding your credit card data, or even keeping the information on your smartphone safe, cyber security for business travelers takes diligence and knowledge of hackers’ practices.

 Don’t Use Unsecured WiFi